I keep having the same dream for the past few nights. I do not know what it means.

 After this, someone begins to sing a ‘worship’ song, I believe it is “humble yourself in the sight of the lord”.
 When the song concludes, I once again pray in thanks for the sacrifice of Jesus.
 Upon finishing, everyone straightens up and I ask if anyone has any encouragement or word of exhortation.
 Two or three people share passages and speak about them.
 One person asks a question of the last person to share and a discussion ensues about the meaning of a particular passage.
 I remember thinking that I often try to minimize conflict and that I just need to let this one work out.
 I am relieved when it does.
 After a pause, I ask if anyone has anything at all that they want to share - a few thank you’s emerge for the folks that shared.

-I thank the speakers as well and ask the crowd to open to John 1Open Link in New Window.
+I thank the speakers as well and ask the crowd to open to John 1.
 I speak about the divinity of Jesus for some time.
 In other dreams, I am in different chapters of John and they do not go in order.
 Part of me is thinking that I always share from John, but that as this group continues, other series will be taught by me and others that will complete the group.
 When I am finished, I ask if there are any questions about my lesson.
 A discussion begins about the God-man Jesus and what that means.
 A young man, about 20, starts to move his reasoning away from Trinitarianism, but someone else in the crowd directs him to other passages.
 Others share and discuss various things.
 When the discussion ends, I ask if there are any other comments.

 I then share that folks need to sign up to share their testimony and teach a lesson series in the coming weeks.
 I again mention the website or the printout of the website signups and encourage people that the Spirit of God gives us all something to share.
 I then give a benediction: